Logo

 Deep Trees is the curated musical project of songwriter and multi-instrumentalist Summer Redko, who got her start as a sound engineer in recording studios supporting major and independent labels, with a growing collection of film and TV credits quietly building behind the scenes.
 There’s a cosmic yearning in her work, and a refusal to ever call a track “done.”

-Her debut EP, Smoking in Airports, is a delicate balance of digital and human.
-Collaborating with standout musicians like drummer Nik Hughes (Bush, Andy Grammer, Puddle of Mudd), bassist Luca Giachi (Sony/BMG, Universal), and horn player Victor Mejia (when the stars—and budgets—align), the music traces heartbreak, euphoria, and that weird shimmer of nostalgia you get watching old home movies.
+The upcoming EP, Smoking in Airports, strikes a delicate balance between digital and human.
+With contributions from standout musicians—drummer Nik Hughes (Bush, Andy Grammer, Puddle of Mudd), bassist Luca Giachi (Sony/BMG, Universal), and horn player Victor Mejia (when the stars and budgets align) — the music drifts through heartbreak, euphoria, and that strange shimmer of nostalgia you feel watching old home movies.

 Follow for the vibes, stay for the feels.